huggingface/evaluate/metrics/poseval/README.md

 ## Metric description

 The poseval metric can be used to evaluate POS taggers.
 Since seqeval does not work well with POS data (see e.g. [here](https://stackoverflow.com/questions/71327693/how-to-disable-seqeval-label-formatting-for-pos-tagging)) that is not in IOB format the poseval is an alternative.
-It treats each token in the dataset as independant observation and computes the precision, recall and F1-score irrespective of sentences.
+It treats each token in the dataset as independent observation and computes the precision, recall and F1-score irrespective of sentences.
 It uses scikit-learns's [classification report](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html) to compute the scores.

 ## How to use